 Why we picked the JBL Flip 4:

 The JBL Flip 4 is the latest in a string of solid Bluetooth speakers designed for the great outdoors.
 With heavily rubberized endcaps and an IPX7 water rating, few Bluetooth speakers will put up with the kind of abuse you can throw at the Flip 4.
 It’s durable all right, but amazingly, it pumps out decent sound too.
-It gets surprisingly loud for a speaker with its small dimensions, and though far from audiophile quality, it nonetheless satisfies, especially when there’s lots of background noise to compete with.
+It gets surprisingly loud for a speaker with such small dimensions, and though far from audiophile quality, it nonetheless satisfies, especially when there’s lots of background noise to compete with.

-Throw in 12-hours of battery life, speakerphone capability, and both Siri and Google Now compatibility, and you’ve got yourself a remarkably capable wireless speaker that can be picked up for well under $150.
+Throw in 12 hours of battery life, speakerphone capability, and both Siri and Google Now compatibility, and you’ve got yourself a remarkably capable wireless speaker that can be picked up for well under $150.

 The best smart wireless speaker

 Why you should buy this: With superb sound, multiple connections, built-in Alexa support, and an optional battery pack, the Riva Concert has everything you want in a smart wireless speaker.